oskarnesheim/WebDev_project2/README.md

 ### Server

-The server is hosted on ntnu's page.
-TODO: write more about the server
+The server is hosted on NTNU's page.
+The server is built with Node.js and Express.
+The server is responsible for fetching data from the database and sending it to the client.
+The server also handles the requests from the client, such as adding a pokemon to the team, and saving it to the database.

 ### Database

 The database we used for this project is MongoDB.
+We host the database on NTNU's server, which is only accissible from NTNU's network.
+The database contains 300 pokemons from the first and second generation.
+The data is fetched from [PokeAPI](https://pokeapi.co/).
+In addition to pokemons, the database also saves the reviews the different users publish about the pokemons.

+## Testing

+### Component testing

-TODO: write more about the database
+TODO: write about component testing

-## Test
+### End-to-end testing

-TODO: write about testing
+TODO: write about end-to-end testing

 ## Responsive Design

 TODO: write about responsive design

+## Sustainability

+TODO: write about sustainability